shwetabishtt/Blinkit-Analysis/README.md

 # BlinkIT Grocery Dashboard

-This project showcases a comprehensive dashboard built in Excel to analyze sales and product data for BlinkIT, an Indian last-minute grocery app.
+This project showcases a comprehensive dashboard built in Power BI to analyze sales and product data for BlinkIT, an Indian last-minute grocery app.
 The dashboard offers insights into sales performance, item popularity, outlet characteristics, and other key metrics.

 ## Overview